-Southern Port Access Route (SPAR) a new opening bridge across the River Liffey was developed along with new and upgraded roads and junctions that considered a range of operational, construction and environmental factors.
-The route will facilitate HGVs, active travel users (pedestrians, cyclists, wheelers etc), emergency (blue light) vehicle services and public transport users moving to and from the South Port

-Estate and Poolbeg Peninsula.
-The SPAR will allow the 3FM Project to be fully rail enabled through the rapid shunting of freight by electric vehicles from the South Port Estate, across the Liffey, to rail intermodal facilities in the vicinity of the North Port Estate.
-The SPAR will have a direct connection to the Dublin Tunnel via the North Port Estate road system.
-The proposed bridge is elevated above design flood levels, aesthetically considered, and importantly links the North and South Port Estates affording capacity for port growth.
+1. Southern Port Access Route (SPAR) a new opening bridge across the River Liffey was developed along with new and upgraded roads and junctions that considered a range of operational, construction and environmental factors.
+The route will facilitate HGVs, active travel users (pedestrians, cyclists, wheelers etc), blue light services and public transport users moving to and from the South Port and Poolbeg Peninsula.
+The SPAR will allow the 3FM Project to be fully rail enabled through rapid road shunting of freight by electric vehicle from the South Port Estate, across the Liffey, to rail intermodal facilities in the vicinity of the North Port Estate.
+The SPAR will have a direct connection to the Dublin Tunnel (aka Dublin Port Tunnel) via the North Port road system.
+The bridge is elevated above design flood levels, aesthetically considered, and importantly links the north and south port areas affording capacity for port growth.
 The SPAR section along the shoreline adjacent to the east link toll plaza changed in form from an embankment to a viaduct offering reduced construction time and environmental benefits due to minimisation of infill and permanent loss of habitat.
 Road vertical alignments also considered environmental factors, visual considerations meant a section was reduced in elevation to retain existing views of the seascape, and noise mitigations and low carbon alternative construction methods and materials were introduced into the final design iteration.
 A refined series of access junctions also considered movements within the port.
 Alternative designs considered active travel provision and potential future light rail configurations again to improve the amenity of the 3FM Project.
-Consideration of the crossing of the Great South Wall led to the proposals to restore stretches elsewhere within the Port owned lands and to develop a conservation management plan and vision for the Great South Wall through the 3FM Project.
+Consideration of the crossing of the Great South Wall led to the proposals to restore stretches elsewhere within DPC-owned lands and to develop a conservation management plan and vision for the Great South Wall through the 3FM Project.